vaerl/autolink/README.md

 it looks for lines containing `##!!` and then tries to read the following characters as a path and to symlinks the file to the specified destination.

-For example, when parsing `##!!~/dev/test/` in a file called `foo.txt`, the file will be symlinked to `~/dev/test/foo.txt`.
+For example, when parsing `##!!~/dev/test/` in a file called `foo.txt`, the file will be symlinked to `~/dev/test/foo.txt`. autolink also supports linking a file to multiple destinations.

 ## Features

 1. create symlinks specifed in a file or directory: `autolink <path>`
-    - this will fail if needed directories are not present
+    - **this will fail if needed directories are not present!**
 2. create symlinks and needed directories: `autolink -c <path>`
 3. delete symlinks specified in a file or directory: `autolink -d <path>`
 4. overwrite symlinks: `autolink -o <path>`